PhoenixSmaug/reverse-gol/README.md

 \end{matrix}
 ```

+Using the Cube-and-Conquer SAT solver [treengeling](https://github.com/arminbiere/lingeling), we can also show in just 20 minutes that no period-5 oscillator can exist in a 7x7 bounding box, proving optimality of the [Fumarole](https://conwaylife.com/wiki/Fumarole) 7x8 period-5 oscillator.

 ## External Solver Installation

 Since their installation can be quite tedious, you will find short installation instructions for the Exact Solver and the Or-Tools for Ubuntu here.